gruhn/typescript-sudoku/README.md

 ## Constraints using Type-Level Predicates

-The plan is come of with some type-level boolean expression that describes the (Baby-)Sudoku constraints:
+The plan is to come up with some type-level boolean expression that describes the Sudoku constraints.
+Again, let's stick to a 3-cell grid for now, where all cells have to be different.
+We want a to define a type

 ```typescript
 type CheckSudokuConstraints<X1, X2, X3> = ??? // "returns" either `unknown` or `never`
 ```

 At this point we can think of `CheckSudokuConstraints` as a function that returns `true` or `false` (aka. a predicate).
 An analogous term-level function would look like this:

 ```typescript
 function checkSudokuRules(x1: Cell, x2: Cell, x3: Cell): boolean {
    return ???